 It is estimated that one in 12 adults in the United States has an alcohol problem.
 Despite the fact that alcohol abuse and alcoholism are extremely common problems, there are still a lot of misconceptions about alcohol.
-Below is a list of some of the most common myths about drinking.
+Below is a list of some of the most common myths about alcohol abuse.

-Understanding the Reality of Alcohol Abuse
+Understanding the Myths About Alcohol Abuse

 Myth: If You Eat Before Going to Bed, It Will Reduce a Hangover

 Fact: Many people eat a big meal before going to bed after a night of drinking.
 They think that eating before going to bed will help prevent a hangover.
 Eating does not have much of an effect on a hangover.
-However, eating a meal before you start drinking can help slow down alcohol absorption.
+However, eating a meal before you start drinking can contribute to slow down alcohol absorption.

 Myth: Light Beer is Always a Healthier Choice